PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/keras/38/answer_error_test_3.md

-The issue in the code is that the assertion `assert len(input_shape
+To fix the bug in the `build` method, you need to